temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ### Define Dataclass

+Now it's time to actually write some code for our Python application.

 The Temporal Python SDK strongly encourages the use of a single dataclass for parameters and return types, so fields with defaults can be added without breaking compatibility.

+Create a new file called `run_worker.py` and set a dataclass decrator followed by the dataclass objects.

 In the following example, set the `ComposeEmail` dataclass and define the necessary parameters.